-The Critical Theory Workshop has organized a Spring Symposium in Philadelphia with the transdisciplinary working group Theories of Counter-History / Counter-Histories of Theory, in collaboration with the University of Pennsylvania.
+The Critical Theory Workshop has organized a Spring Symposium in Philadelphia with the transdisciplinary working group Counter-History & Theory, in collaboration with the University of Pennsylvania.
 This is the first in a series of symposia planned for the coming years.
 Please find all of the details below.
 The flyer can be downloaded here.

 Organizers: Andrew Baird, Jennifer Ponce de León & Gabriel Rockhill